RivettiLuciano/SlicerT1_ECVMapping/README.md

 # Where to start

 To start, it is recommended to the user to acquire the Native-LL for Trigger times in the interval [100,3000] ms and the Enhanced-LL for Trigger times in the interval [50,1300] ms. Moreover, it is necessary that the Look Locker sequences have the same geometries in order to be able to create the ECV map.
-With the images acquired, the user must to upload the Dicom files of the look locker sequences to the slicer as explained in [Dicom module] https://www.slicer.org/wiki/Documentation/Nightly/Modules/DICOM).
+With the images acquired, the user must to upload the Dicom files of the look locker sequences to the slicer as explained in [Dicom module](https://www.slicer.org/wiki/Documentation/Nightly/Modules/DICOM).
 At this point the user will be ready to start using the module.

  # Install instructions